Out-of-Class Testing Policy

 Accommodations should not alter the nature of the course or program of study.
 If a professor feels that any accommodation is fundamentally altering the nature of the course or program of study, the instructor should notify the DRC immediately.
 Please note that the DRC is unable to provide exams/quizzes with unlimited time.

-If a student is suspected of academic dishonesty, full information will be turned over to the instructor of the course for disciplinary action.
+If a student is suspected of academic dishonesty, full information will be turned over to the instructor of the course for review and possible disciplinary action.
 In addition, the Director of the DRC may consider following The Student Academic Integrity Policies and Procedures.